cloudera-labs/hms-mirror/README.md

 ## Linking Clusters Storage Layers

 For the `hms-mirror` process to work, it relies on the RIGHT clusters ability to _SEE_ and _ACCESS_ data in the LEFT clusters HDFS namespace.
-This is the same access/configuration required to support DISTCP.
+This is the same access/configuration required to support DISTCP for an HA environment and account for failovers.

+We suggest that `distcp` operations be run from the RIGHT cluster, which usually has the greater 'hdfs' version in a migration scenario.

 Access is required by the RIGHT cluster HCFS namespace to the LEFT clusters HCFS namespace.
 RIGHT clusters with a greater HDFS version support **LIMITED** functionality for data access in the LEFT cluster.